 CCFU is also engaging with KCCA to promulgate an Ordinance to protect Historic Properties in Kampala.
 This work complements our active engagement with the International National Trusts Organisation on whose Executive Committee CCFU serves as Vice-Chair.

 In 2018, With support from the European Union, the Cross-Cultural Foundation of Uganda (CCFU) recognized and unveiled commemorative plaques on notable historical sites in Kampala, Jinja and Entebbe.
 These events were preceded by a training of photographers and researchers on how to document historical buildings and 3 seminars on the value and contribution of historical buildings and sites in Jinja, Entebbe and Kampala.
+Three outputs including an executive book, maps and a mobile app were launched.

 3. Heritage education in Uganda